gsipe-workshop/gsipe-workshop.github.io/_pages/call-papers.md

 Upon receiving submissions, we will remove author-identifying information (name and all answers to the above questions) from the abstracts.
 Each organizer will evaluate the author-blinded abstracts on a 0-5 scale according to the following criteria:

-- Breadth of appeal and conduciveness to discussion: Does the paper pose a question that will be of interest to a broad cross-section of international political economy scholars, and that will prompt an engaging and productive conversation among participants?
+- Breadth of appeal: Does the paper pose a question that will be of interest to a broad cross-section of international political economy and international economics scholars?

-- Originality and creativity: Does the paper pose a novel question, or does it make us think about a problem in a new light?
+- Originality and creativity: Does the paper propose a new explanation, employ new method, or explore new empirical evidence?
+Does the paper make us think about a problem in a new light?

+- Methods and Data: Does the paper employ the appropriate method to answer the research question?
+Is the method rigorous?

 - Scores will be tabulated and averaged across the three organizers.
 The highest-scoring submissions will advance to the second stage.